Things to do

 Remote walking is only advised in the cooler weather, usually April to September.
 Walking during summer can be very hazardous due to high temperatures and lack of surface water.

-Complete a remote bush walking advice form to help with your remote walking preparations.
+Complete a remote bush walking advice form (PDF, 523.7KB) to help with your remote walking preparations.
 Give a copy of this form to a responsible person and make sure that they know your exact route and when you expect to return.
 If you change your plans, tell them.
 Contact them when you return.
 Have an emergency plan in place if you fail to contact them by an agreed time.
 If you are overdue or potentially lost, your nominated contact should report this to the Queensland Police Service (phone Triple Zero 000).
-The police will organise rescue —procedures.
+The police will organise search and rescue procedures.
 Please note: The Queensland Parks and Wildlife Service will not check that you have returned from your bushwalk.

 Salvator Rosa section offers a rich mosaic of natural beauty in a spectacular landscape.
 To help protect the parks unique natural and cultural values remote area walking groups must be no larger than six people.
 The entire national park is a living cultural landscape for Traditional Custodians, please respect this special place and stay safe during your visit.
 (Important!
 It is a serious offence under the Nature Conservation Act 1992 to interfere with a cultural resource in a protected area—maximum penalty of 3000 penalty units).